graphcore/examples/applications/pytorch/cnns/train/README.md

 `--config`                      Apply the selected configuration

+`--seed`                        Provide a seed for random number generation

 `--batch-size`                  Sets the batch size for training

 `--model`                       Select the model (from a list of supported models) for training

-`--data`                        Choose the dataset between CIFAR10 and imagenet and synthetic.
+`--data`                        Choose the dataset between `cifar10`, `imagenet`, `generated` and `synthetic`.
 In synthetic data mode (only for benchmarking throughput) there is no host-device I/O and random data is generated on the device.
+In generated mode random data is created on host side.

 `--imagenet-data-path`          The path of the downloaded ImageNet dataset (only required if imagenet is selected as data)